George Radda: Biography

-In 1982, Radda published about the relationship between deoxygenated haemoglobin and the NMR signal.
+In 1982 Radda published work concerning the relationship between deoxygenated haemoglobin and the NMR signal.

-From 1996, until his retirement in 2004, Sir George was Chief Executive of the Medical Research Council in the UK.
-Currently, Sir George is the new head of the merged departments of Physiology and Human Anatomy and Genetics at the University of Oxford and Chairman of the Singapore Bioimaging Consortium, a research institute of ASTAR in Singapore.
+From 1996 until his retirement in 2003, Radda was Chief Executive of the Medical Research Council in the UK.
+In 2009 he was appointed chairman of the Biomedical Research Council in Singapore.

+Radda died on 13 September 2024, at the age of 88.

 Awards

-He has received numerous prestigious awards and honours for his pioneering efforts in using spectroscopic techniques for metabolic studies, including a Buchanan Medal in 1987, an CBE in June 1993 and a knighthood in June 2000.
-He is a Fellow of Merton College, Oxford, a Fellow of the Royal Society and is a British Heart Foundation Professor of Molecular Cardiology.
+Radda received numerous prestigious awards and honours for his pioneering efforts in using spectroscopic techniques for metabolic studies, including a Buchanan Medal in 1987.
+He was appointed a Commander of the Order of the British Empire (CBE) in the 1993 Birthday Honours for services to science, and knighted in the 2000 Birthday Honours for services to biomedical science.

+In addition, he was a Fellow of Merton College, Oxford, a Fellow of the Royal Society and was a British Heart Foundation Professor of Molecular Cardiology.
 He has also been awarded many distinguished prizes throughout his scientific career.
-He is an Honorary Member of the American Heart Association and was awarded the Citation for International Achievement.
+He was an Honorary Member of the American Heart Association and was awarded the Citation for International Achievement.

 In 2015, he was conferred an award as an Honorary Citizen of Singapore.

+In 2018 he was awarded the Hungarian Corvin Chain.
+This is the second highest Hungarian state decoration and is awarded to persons who have made an outstanding contribution to the improvement of Hungarian public thought, science and culture.